-- 4. Reports and findings from audits; - 5.
-The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities; and - 6.
-Proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs, and whether those costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.
+- 1. Financial stability and fiscal integrity - 2.
+Quality of management systems and ability to meet the management standards prescribed in the Financial Guide - 3.
+History of performance - 4.
+Reports and findings from audits - 5.
+The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities - 6.
+Proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs, and whether those costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations